Podcast Website: Why You Need One and How to Build It

-The finance executives who get the most commercial value from their podcasts treat the show website as a business asset, not a side project.
-This guide covers what the site needs to do, which pages to build, which platforms are worth considering for a regulated firm, how to approach SEO at the episode level, and where compliance intersects with every decision.
+The finance executives who get the most commercial value from their podcasts treat the show’s website as a business asset, not a side project.
+This guide covers the essentials of setting up your website, including the necessary page types, which platforms are worth considering for a regulated firm, and how to approach SEO at the episode level.
+We’ll cover all these essentials with an understanding of how compliance intersects with each function of the site.

 Why Does a Podcast Without a Website Not Exist for Google?

-This is a direct commercial problem.
-When a CFO or compliance officer searches “podcast for RIA compliance officers” or “alternative assets investment podcast,” Google returns results from shows that have indexable episode pages with descriptive text.
+This is a direct commercial problem for firms looking to improve their pipeline with a podcast.
+For example, when a CFO or compliance officer searches “podcast for RIA compliance officers” or “alternative assets investment podcast,” Google returns results from shows that have indexable episode pages with descriptive text.
 Your show, however good it is, doesn’t appear.
 Someone else captures that prospect.

 For B2B finance shows specifically, the search behavior skews toward low-volume, high-intent queries.
 “Episode 47” ranks for nothing.
 “How private credit managers are navigating rate cycles” is a searchable phrase that a senior allocator might actually type.
 The difference between those two titling approaches is the difference between a podcast that generates inbound interest and one that doesn’t.